darkhelmet/verboselogging/posts/jokes.md

 - humor
 - jokes
 ---
+There are a bunch of programming related jokes on the internets, these are some that I know of/found.

 ## Networking

 I could tell you a UDP joke, but you probably wouldn't get it...